 However, research continues in hopes of discovering an effective vaccine.

 Every case of hepatitis C begins as an acute infection.
 It occurs within

 If you do experience symptoms, they can begin weeks or months after exposure to the virus.

 - clay-colored bowel movements

 - joint pain

-- yellow skin
+- yellow skin or eyes

 Chronic hepatitis C usually has no symptoms until it causes a large amount of liver scarring (cirrhosis) and other liver damage.

-Since hepatitis C doesn’t always cause symptoms, the only way to be sure whether you have the virus is to get tested for it.
+Since hepatitis C doesn’t always cause symptoms, the only way to be sure you have the virus is to get tested for it.

 It’s definitely possible to have a positive response to treatment for hepatitis C. Antiviral medications that are currently available can cure